Bonnie Henry: 2021

 In July 2021, Henry warned that while it was an individual choice to accept or decline a COVID-19 vaccine, "there are consequences for people who are not immunized".
 In December 2021 she was criticized for prior claims that COVID-19 mostly spreads by droplets instead of aerosols.

+2022

+In 2022, internal emails obtained by members of the press showed that Henry and other BC public health officials had been aware of concerns about BC's COVID-19 school transmission data, including a "daunting" spike in exposures, while having publicly claimed that transmission was very low and parents shouldn't worry "needlessly".
+Earlier that year, Henry had co-authored a peer-reviewed study documenting a steep increase in COVID-19 infection in Metro Vancouver and the Fraser Valley in 2022, with the highest numbers among children and youth.

+2023

+In April 2023, Henry removed the mask requirement from BC medical settings, drawing criticism from independent experts as well as BC's Human Rights Commissioner, who stated the action "does not uphold a human rights centred approach to public health".
+At the time, the World Health Organization continued to recommend mask requirements in healthcare settings.
+After public pressure, Henry partially restored healthcare mask requirements on October 3, 2023.

+2024

+On July 26, 2024, Henry announced all remaining restrictions, including the vaccination requirement for health-care workers, will be rescinded.

 Personal life

 Henry lives in Victoria, British Columbia.
 She met her husband while serving in the Royal Canadian Navy.
 The couple separated after 20 years of marriage.
 Henry was made a Member of the Order of British Columbia in 2021.
+She was made an officer of the Order of Canada in 2025.